 Common pollutants include sediment, oil and grease, detergents, fertilizers, pesticides, toxic metals, and harmful bacteria.
 Oil and grease and detergents are washed off of roads and parking lots.
 Fertilizers, pesticides and herbicides are released from lawns and landscaped areas.
 Sediment and debris are carried off of construction sites.
 Pet wastes and sanitary sewer overflows are the main source of harmful bacteria or pathogens.

 To reduce the impacts of storm water pollution on surface waters, The U.S. Environmental Protection Agency has issued regulations for urban areas, such as Carrollton.
 The Storm Water Phase II regulations are designed to guide our efforts to reduce water pollution.
-Under the rules, the city will be issued a permit and is required to develop a program to minimize the amount of contaminants discharged from the storm sewer system.
+Under the rules, the city has a permit and is required to develop a program to minimize the amount of contaminants discharged from the storm sewer system.

 If you would like for the City of Carrollton to come and give a presentation to your school or homeowner's association, please give us a call at 972-466-5727.